Shipwrecks

 I find my way to a sealed inner chamber.

-There is no electrical power to open the watertight doors, so I flow the doors away.
+There’s no electrical power to open the watertight doors, so I flow the doors away.

-I feel the emotion that was given to this doll, so long ago.
+I see a table with a doll upon it, and feel the emotion that was given to this doll, so long ago.

-I can’t explain why this old emotion is strong enough to pull me out of the sky today, but I take the doll with me as I leave the wreck and rise out of the water.
+It stays with me as I leave the wreck and rise out of the water.

 I glide to the docks, and look at my prize.

-The doll looks like a young girl.
+The doll looks like a young girl with vivid features, especially the fire eyes!

-This doll was custom made for its owner.
+The doll was custom made for its owner.

 I’ve seen enough.